fvettore/cephbackup/README.md

 ## Retention

 After the retention threshold is reached (max number of full backup performed), the older backup folders are deleted.
-Simply launch *./bkretention.php* or better cron it daily to automate retention.
+Simply execute *./bkretention.php* or better cron it daily to automate retention.
 If retention applied to some backups, a detailed email is sent to the configured address.

 If a hardened (immutable) backup is set on the storage side (strongly suggested!!!!) setup immutability in synch with the above retention thresold otherwise folder cleanup will fail.